-- In September the Academy will publish its prospectus information about the arrangements for admission for the following September - September/October details will be provided about the Academy's Open evening and other opportunities to visit the Academy

-- By 31st October parents must complete the common application form (CAF) and return it to the LA administrator (see website address above) - On 1st March you will receive an offer for a school place directly from your local authority.
+- In September the Academy will publish its prospectus information about the arrangements for admission for the following September. - September/October details will be provided about the Academy's Open evening and other opportunities to visit the Academy. - By 31st October parents must complete the common application form (CAF) and return it to the LA administrator (see website address above). - On National Offer Day (1 March or the next working day) you will receive an offer for a school place directly from your local authority.